-Remember that practice makes perfect, and you should try different ratios, kinds of milk, and brands if you’re unhappy with something – once you find that sweet spot, you will LOVE it!
+Remember that practice makes perfect, and you should try different ratios, types of milk, and brands if you’re unhappy with something.
 There are times I go through phases with different kinds of milk, add-ins, and of course iced vs. hot.
+Once you find that sweet spot, you will LOVE it!

 And if you have favorite matcha you buy at a cafe, just ask them how they make it!
-Ask about the brand, the ratio, milk – boom.
-It’s a great way to get insight into how the masters are doing it day in and day out.
-Usually, they’re excited to share their tips with you.
+Inquire about the brand, the ratio, and milk.
+It’s a great way to learn how the masters do it day in and day out.
+In my experience, they’re usually excited to share their tips with you.

 Best Matcha Latte Recipe (dairy-free, vegan)